18F/bug-bounty/project-instructions.md

 they must be reachable by a [Slack User Group](https://handbook.18f.gov/slack/#groups).

-* **A private GitHub repo for tracking vulnerability reports to resolution.** It could be an [issues-only repo](https://help.github.com/articles/creating-an-issues-only-repository/), or a full code repository, *but it must be private.*
+* **A private GitHub repo for tracking vulnerability reports to resolution.** It could be an [issues-only repo](https://help.github.com/articles/creating-an-issues-only-repository/), or a full code repository, *but it must be private.* You may use the [security-incidents](https://github.com/18F/security-incidents) repo if you don't have a project-specific one.
 We'll ask you to track both individual vulnerabilities *and* more general vulnerability classes -- for example a reported cross-site scripting vulnerability must also generate a separate issue to find and fix all other